ytnni/ListMovieApp/README.md

 What I learned?

-Fetch data from the Internet with theMovieDB API
-Use adapters and custom list layouts to populate list views Incorporate libraries to simplify the amount of code you need to write Build a fully featured application that looks and feels natural on the latest Android operating system.
+ -Fetch data from the Internet with theMovieDB API -Use adapters and custom list layouts to populate list views -Incorporate libraries to simplify the amount of code you need to write -Build a fully featured application that looks and feels natural on the latest Android operating system.